Ballary M. Raghavendra

-Vidwan Ballary M Raghavendra (ಬಳ್ಳಾರಿ ಎಂ ರಾಘವೇಂದ್ರ) is a Carnatic vocalist from Karnataka.
-He has a bachelor's degree in commerce and also a master's degree in music from Bangalore University.
+Vidwan Ballary M Raghavendra (ಬಳ್ಳಾರಿ ಎಂ ರಾಘವೇಂದ್ರ) is a prominent Carnatic vocalist from Karnataka.
+He has a master's degree in music from Bangalore University.
 He has served in various capacities across multiple All India Radio stations in Karnataka.
 Initially joining as a program executive, he later went on to become the Assistant Station Director in AIR.
-He had the rare privilege of being an A grade artist in devotional and light classical forms of music apart from Carnatic classical music.
+He is a Top grade artist of All India Radio in Carnatic classical music.
+He has the rare privilege of being an A grade artist also in devotional and light classical forms of music.

-He is popularly known for delivering music compositions with lyrical clarity, emotion and good use of rhythmic patterns After his retirement from AIR, he is currently living in Mysore.
+He is popularly known for delivering music compositions with lyrical clarity, emotion and good use of rhythmic patterns After his retirement from All India Radio, he is currently serving as a guest faculty at Dr. Gangubai Hangal Music and Performing arts university in Mysore.

 Lineage

 Vidwan Ballary M Raghavendra was born in Hospet, Ballary, Karnataka on 23 April 1958.
 He hails from a family of Carnatic musicians going back many generations.

 Haridasa Tradition

 His grandfather Ballary Mundrigi Raghavendrachar belonged to Haridasa tradition of Vijaya Dasa, a prominent Haridasa of Karnataka.